uniqush/uniqush-push/docs/delivery-point-rebinding.md

 Both are independent of the goal, and worth fixing regardless.

-**The read path deletes user data, incompletely.** In `GetPushServiceProviderDeliveryPointPairs`, a missing provider triggers `RemoveDeliveryPoint(dpName)`, which deletes `delivery.point:<dp>` and nothing else.
-The name stays in `srv.sub-2-dp:<service>:<subscriber>`, and `delivery.point.counter:<dp>` is leaked.
-Compare `RemoveDeliveryPointFromServiceSubscriber`, which decrements the counter and removes the set membership — the correct teardown.
-So the current behaviour is both destructive and inconsistent: a garbage-collection step that creates garbage.
+**The read path deletes user data, incompletely.**
+`GetPushServiceProviderDeliveryPointPairs` has three garbage-collection branches, and each is wrong in its own way:

+- `delivery.point:<dp>` missing → `RemoveDeliveryPoint(dpName)`, which DELs a
+  key that is already gone.
+A no-op that leaves the name in `srv.sub-2-dp:<service>:<subscriber>` and leaks `delivery.point.counter:<dp>`.
+This is the source of the debris.
+- `srv.dp-2-psp` binding missing → `RemoveDeliveryPoint(dpName)`, deleting the
+  blob of a perfectly valid delivery point.
+Destructive.
+- provider missing → deletes the blob and the binding, leaves the set member and the counter.
+Destructive and incomplete.

+The correct orphan teardown already exists:
+`removeMissingDeliveryPointFromServiceSubscriber` (`db/pushredisdb.go:479`),
+which `GetSubscriptions` uses.
+The two paths simply disagree.
+(Whether the counter is decremented or deleted does not matter in practice: a delivery point's name hashes `{service, subscriber, devtoken}` and subscribe uses the same service and subscriber for the set key, so the counter never exceeds 1.)

+All of these deletes also run under `dblock.RLock()`, so two concurrent reads can both be writing.
+Removing the writes from the read path fixes that as a side effect.

 **Three config options are inert.** `cachesize`, `everysec` and `leastdirty` are parsed in `configparser.go` and describe `NewPushDatabaseOpts`, which is